(sip roe flox' a sin)

 What SPECIAL DIETARY instructions should I follow?

 Do not drink or eat a lot of caffeine-containing products such as coffee, tea, energy drinks, cola, or chocolate.
-Ciprofloxacin may increase nervousness, sleeplessness, heart pounding, and anxiety caused by caffeine.
+Ciprofloxacin injection may increase nervousness, sleeplessness, heart pounding, and anxiety caused by caffeine.

 What should I do IF I FORGET to take a dose?